December 12, 2018

 Combining over 25 years as both a technology executive and a venture capitalist, Peter has funded and helped scale many high growth companies both as a VC and an operator.

-Most recently, he led strategy, business development and corporate development at Wave Financial, a high growth financial technology company acquired by H&R Block in 2019 for $537 million.
+Currently, Peter is the co-founder and head of strategy and business development at Qui Identity, a company focused on delivering decentralized identity solutions to individuals and businesses.
+Previously, he led strategy, business development and corporate development at Wave Financial, a high growth financial technology company acquired by H&R Block in 2019 for $537 million.
 Peter’s involvement with Wave began in 2011 when he led the first venture round as Managing Director while at OMERS Ventures.

 Prior to Wave, Peter was the president of NEXT Canada, a national accelerator focused on fast-tracking the development of Canada’s most talented young innovators and founders.